jimlinntu/scaling-book/gpus.md

 {% details Click here for the answer. %}

 **Answer:** An H100 has 132 SMs with 4 subpartitions each containing 32 fp32 CUDA cores, so we `132 * 4 * 32 = 16896` CUDA cores.
-A B200 has has `148` SMs, so a total of `18944`.
+A B200 has `148` SMs, so a total of `18944`.
 A TPU v5p has 2 TensorCores (usually connected via Megacore), each with a VPU with (8, 128) lanes and 4 independent ALUs per lane, so `2 * 4 * 8 * 128 = 8192` ALUs.
 This is roughly half the number of vector lanes of an H100, running at roughly the same frequency.

 {% enddetails %}